Serving Guelph and Hillsburgh

 Are Shares Pre-Boxed?

-If you cannot afford the share at the listed prices, or want to pay for the share in more than 2-6 transactions (as recommended on our form below) email us to seek other options.
+If you cannot afford the share at the listed prices, would like a work-trade, or want to pay for the share in more than 6 transactions email us your request.

 How do Vacation Days work?

-In order to use a vacation day we request that you notify us by email at least two weeks before you go away.
+In order to use a vacation day we request that you notify us by writing in our scheduling book at CSA or sending an email at least two weeks before you go away.
 And of course, if you are available to pick up every week you do not need to use vacation days.